Intel who? AWS opts with AMD chips for cost-savings

-At the AMD Next Horizon event in San Francisco, CEO Lisa Su revealed that AWS would begin using AMD’s Epyc data centre chips to deliver services to third-party customers.
+At the AMD Next Horizon event in San Francisco, CEO Lisa Su revealed that AWS would begin using AMD's Epyc data center chips to deliver services to third-party customers.

 AWS will be releasing new general purpose (M5 and T3) and memory optimised (R5) instance types with AMD EPYC processors that are 10 percent less expensive than the current M5, T3, and R5 instances.

 According to AWS Compute Services vice president Matt Garman, the AMD-based instances offer additional options for customers seeking cost-savings on their Amazon EC2 compute environment for a variety of workloads, like microservices, low-latency interactive applications, small and medium databases, virtual desktops, development and test environments, code repositories, and business applications.

 “One thing our customers agree on is that they all like lower prices,” says Garman.